 Official opening Day 1, introduction & session planning

-How to Ally: Accessibility in Community Meetups (Atrium)
+How to Ally: Accessibility in Community Meetups (Atrium) (documentation available)

 Accessibility has been gaining in importance in web design and development generally.
 However, there has always been and still is the important point of accesibility in "real life".
 More and more community meetups have sprung up all over our region.
 Accessibility is present as a topic, sometimes in the form of talks, but also in the way groups, initiatives and conference organizers are taking measures in their event design.
 Yet, more can be done to anchor the topic even further.
 In the talk, I will tell my personal story of why accessibility is so dear to my heart and I will give tips on what organizers can do to make their events more inclusive.